 This siding calculator is a perfect tool if you're planning to cover the walls or gables of your house with panels – be it wooden, metal, or vinyl siding.
 In the article below, you will find all the information necessary for such a construction project.
 We'll start you off with a short instruction on how to measure for siding accurately and determine how much siding you need.
-We'll also help you estimate the siding cost you're going to bear.
+We'll also help you estimate the siding cost you will bear.
 Last but not least, we'll elaborate on the most common types of siding and help you choose the most appropriate type for your house.

 How to measure for siding?

-Naturally, you don't have to perform all calculations by hand; our siding calculator is at your disposal!
+Of course, you don't have to perform all calculations by hand; our siding calculator is at your disposal!
 All you need to do is grab a measuring tape or a rangefinder and measure the following:

 How much siding do I need?